 Some of them are listed in the following:

-Furthermore, there has been confusion about whether shareholder’s equity is defined the same way as we define owner’s equity?
-There is a difference that can be stated a simple put when a company’s owner is a single individual or a sole proprietor, it is linked with owner’s equity.
+Furthermore, there has been confusion about whether shareholder’s equity is defined the same way as we define owner’s equity.
+There is a difference that can be stated simply put when a company’s owner is a single individual or a sole proprietor, it is linked with owner’s equity.
 However, shareholder’s equity refers to the situation in which a company is under the ownership of shareholders or multiple people.

 The Bottom Line